My approach

 Integrating approaches

 While person-centred and experiential psychotherapy form the foundation of my work, I also draw on other therapeutic perspectives where helpful.
-This might include parts-informed therapy, solution-focused approaches or attachment-informed thinking.
-Any integration is guided by what feels relevant and supportive for you.
+These may include trauma-informed practice, solution-focused approaches, and insights from parts-based approaches to understand inner experience.